QuetschKuh/LolsuMini/LolsuMini v1.0/docs.md

 # Diagramm
 Diagramm.pdf shows the architecture of the LolsuMini.
 Anyone can easily build their own LolsuMini using the Schematic.
+In addition a component list is included for easy purchase of the necessary parts.

 # Scripts
 The two included scripts are used for compiling the .asm files and writing the machine code the the EEPROM.